bcgov/von/docs/_how_to/IIW Demo Guide.md

 * set up agent-to-agent communication
 * verify and issue credentials
 * send proofs
-* establish connections between agents

 [Credentials](https://w3c.github.io/vc-data-model/#credentials) contain a set of claims that refer to a qualification, achievement, personal quality, or aspect of an entity that can be used to establish trust online in countless contexts&mdash;including identity.
-Using a mobile agent called [**Streetcred: Identity Agent**](https://apps.apple.com/ca/app/streetcred-identity-agent/id1475160728) (Streetcred), you will collect credentials (in particular, your email and IIW attendance record) and then use these credentials to verify connections with others at the conference.
+Using a mobile agent called **Streetcred: Identity Agent** (for [Apple](https://apps.apple.com/ca/app/streetcred-identity-agent/id1475160728) or [Android](https://play.google.com/store/apps/details?id=id.streetcred.apps.mobile)), you can collect credentials (in particular, your email and IIW attendance record).

 This demo steps you through the process of obtaining two credentials&mdash;that's pretty cool in itself.
 However, keep in mind that by obtaining verifiable credentials and establishing connections with your peers at the conference, you are demonstrating the power of self-sovereign identity.
 Your credentials prove things about you so others know for certain they are talking to you!
 Conversely, when you connect to others and they prove who they are, you can be certain they are who they say they are.
 That is powerful.